 What should I wear?

-The email invitation will state whether the dresscode is 'black tie' or 'casual'.
+The email invitation will state whether the dresscode is 'black tie' or 'lounge suit'.
 For a black tie event, men would traditionally wear trousers and a lapelled jacket with a white shirt and black bow tie, although we welcome variations!
 Perhaps you want to show off your Scottish heritage with a kilt, or wear a green bow tie to demonstrate your devotion to Cuth's!
 Women's attire is much more flexible, with the options of a full-length gown, cocktail dress, trousers and blouse; anything that looks smart and appropriate for an evening event.
-For a casual event, men would usually wear a lounge suit and women have the choice (once again) of most outfits, except jeans and t-shirts!
-You should still look smart for a 'casual' event.
-Occasionlly a Formal may be themed and request an element of fancy dress in your outfit!
+For a lounge suitl event, men would usually wear a suit and women have the choice (once again) of most outfits, except jeans and t-shirts.
+Occasionlly a Formal may be themed and request an element of fancy dress in your outfit.